espressif/esptool/docs/en/troubleshooting.rst

 Tracing Esptool Interactions
 ----------------------------

-Running ``esptool --trace`` will dump all serial interactions to the standard output (this is *a lot* of output).
+Running ``esptool.py --trace`` will dump all serial interactions to the standard output (this is *a lot* of output).
 This can be helpful when debugging issues with the serial connection, or when providing information for bug reports.

 See :ref:`the related Advanced Topics page <tracing-communications>` for more information.